hoangquangtung7019996-boop/GVP/README.md

 ### Example 3: “Interactive Movie Night” — Type D/F Compound Failure

-**Original issues:** Implausible premise (child as projector screen), performance creep (synced vocalisations, “commercial breaks,” patent application), contrivance overload.
+**Original issues:** Implausible premise ('little one' as projector screen), performance creep (synced vocalisations, “commercial breaks,” patent application), contrivance overload.

 **Diagnosis:** The “living screen” concept is so elaborate it pulls focus from the abuse to the absurdity.
 The dad’s patent application is a detail that serves the author’s cleverness, not the character’s method.